 What is a Scam?

 A scam is a dishonest or fraudulent scheme designed with the intention of obtaining personal information or money from a victim.
 In recent years there has been an increse in scams targeting international students.
 Scams are often conducted by phone, email or social media by individuals claiming to represent law enforcement or government officials.
-Scammers often use threats and indimidation to scare a victim into wiring money or purchasing gift cards from stores to avoid further action including arrest or deportation.
+Scammers often use threats and indimidation to scare a victim into revealing financial information or making payments to avoid future action including arrest or deportation.
 It is important to note that legitimate law enforcement or government officials do not use such tactics and would not demand immediate payment to resolve an issue.
 We do not want you to become the victim of a scam.
 It is important to recognize familar tactics used by the perpetrators of scams to protect yourself.
 If you suspect that you have been contacted by a scammer do not respond to their demands.
 Please contact your ISS advisor who can assist you in getting help from legitimate authorities.

 Scammers target international students on social media such as Snapchat, Facebook and Twitter.
 The scammer may claim to be a goverment or school official and request payment online.
 Legitimate government officials will not ask you for payment on social media.
 Please protect yourself online.
 Do not post your personal information such as telephone number or address on social media.